gasparian/lsh-search-go/README.md

 ```

 Everything runs inside a docker.
 Just build it with `./build.sh` and run with `./run.sh`.
-You can deploy db separately.
+Remember, that you can deploy db and main service separately.

+After entering the running container, you can run `./run_data_prep` to get the dataset stats, if you don't have one in the `config.toml`.

 ### Steps